 Mister Trist’s large mural of a man reaching for paper doves adorns the bridge over Dereham Street.

-On Bateman’s Row, Luap’s Hope, was painted in just 3 days and features a pink bear looking depressed.
-However, the flowers he is holding suggest a glimmer of hope might be round the corner.
+On Bateman’s Row, Luap’s Hope was painted in just 3 days and features a pink bear looking depressed.
+However, his flowers suggest a glimmer of hope might be around the corner.

 6. NEW INN YARD & KING JOHN COURT